Anyone on the Internet Can Ring Your Doorbell

 Key Takeaways

-• The alert response returns static P2P credentials (host, password) in plaintext; they survive factory reset and account rebinding.
+• The alert response returns static P2P credentials (host, password) that survive factory reset and rebinding; credentials never rotate.

-• UART at 115200 8N1 on exposed pads dumps firmware version, register state, and WiFi credentials with no authentication required.
+• UART at 115200 8N1 dumps firmware version, register state, and WiFi credentials at boot; the debug port is accessible with a screwdriver and basic probing gear.

 Hacker News Comment Review